Numerical Analysis of differential equations on weighted Sobolev spaces: beyond classical orthogonal polynomials: Introduction

-Brought together, these insights allow for the resolution of new differential equations in a natural and mathematically rigorous framework, using the topology of Freud-weighted spaces and using Sobolev orthogonal polynomials.
-To showcase that our approach does indeed provide an excellent numerical framework beyond numerical experiments, we incorporate our estimates into computer-assisted proofs (CAPs) to provide some~\emph{rigorous} bounds on our numerical approximations, proving the \emph{existence} of a nearby solution.
+In summary, starting from the scalar product~\eqref{eqn:good-inner-product}, we obtain a natural and mathematically rigorous framework for the resolution of differential equations of the form~\eqref{eqn:Lu=f(u)}.
+We now present two examples, for which we actually used the bases $\cP$ and $\cQ$ in order to discretise the problem and obtain numerical solutions.
+To showcase that our approach does indeed provide an excellent theoretical basis beyond purely numerical experiments, we incorporate our estimates into computer-assisted proofs (CAPs)~\cite{vandenBerg2015RigorousDynamics,Nakao2019NumericalEquations,Gomez-Serrano2019Computer-assistedSurvey}, which yield the existence of a \emph{true} solution to~\eqref{eqn:Lu=f(u)} in a \emph{certified} explicit neighbourhood of our approximate solutions.